-To open a ssh session to a serial port, issue the command:
+To open a ssh session to a serial port or the next free serial port from a pool, issue the command:

+'''

-ssh -l <Username>:<Server> <CAS hostname>
+ssh -1 <Username>:<Server> <CAS hostname>

+'''

 <Username> is the user configured to access that serial port.
-It is present either in the local CAS database or in a Radius/Tacacs/LDAP/Kerberos, etc database.
+It is present either in the local

+CAS database or in a Radius/Tacacs/LDAP/Kerberos, etc database.

-<Server> can be just the TCP port number assigned for that serial port (7001, 7002, etc) or the alias for the server connected to that serial port.
+<Server> can be just the TCP port number assigned for that serial port (7001, 7002, etc), pool of ports (3000, etc), the alias for the server connected to that serial port or the alias of a pool of ports.

 <CAS hostname> is the hostname configured in the workstation where the ssh client will run (through /etc/hosts or DNS table).
-It can also be just the IP address of the Secure Console Port Server SSH (Ethernet's interface) configured by the user or learned from DHCP.
+It can also be just the IP address of the BLACK BOX ® Advanced Console Server (Ethernet's interface) configured by the user or learned from DHCP.

 To exit the ssh session, press the hot key configured for that ssh client (usually "~.").
+Secure Console Port Server